Best Boarding Schools For Troubled Teens

 It is always a parent's dream that at some point, their children will be successful and have a long fruitful life.
 That is one reason why parents spare no expense to pay for the best education their money can buy.

 Unlike traditional schools, boarding schools for troubled teenagers offer programs that are designed to help struggling and troubled kids.
-These troubled teenagers programs feature very small class sizes, typically 1:5 student to teacher ratio or smaller, depending on the situation; this allows for highly individualized mode of instruction that accounts for the student's pace in learning and promotes mentoring approach that helps build close teacher-student relationship.
+These programs feature very small class sizes, typically 1:5 student to teacher ratio or smaller, depending on the situation; this allows for highly individualized mode of instruction that accounts for the student's pace in learning and promotes mentoring approach that helps build close teacher-student relationship.

 Also, boarding schools for troubled teens offer myriad of after school programs and extracurricular activities that are designed to enhance or to supplement learning and development, as well as open up positive avenues of interest for the students.
 For example, the reading club will help build interest in reading among teens, and the dance club will help those that need physical conditioning.
 Academic help programs, such as one on one tutoring sessions, are also available.